 Savvy managers understand that brainpower is their most valuable resource and that harnessing creativity requires passion and commitment.
 The payoff is big – as success flows directly from innovation!

-The conference room at TWC is plastered floor to ceiling with white boards.
-When one of us gets stuck we go into the conference room, alone or with a colleague, to map out the issue and get new perspective.
+The conference room at TWC is plastered floor to ceiling with whiteboards.
+When one of us gets stuck we go into the conference room, alone or with a colleague, to map out the issue and get a new perspective.
 Just freeing ourselves to work in a big informal space, make problems visual, and use some color and drawing frequently leads to new and creative insights.
 To find out how your organization can ignite the creative spark and foster innovation, read on.

 It’s Not a Gift; It’s a Habit Formula for Creativity Involves Preparation and Effort

 Creativity: it’s not a gift from the gods bestowed by some divine and mystical spark.
 Rather, it is the product of preparation and effort.
 It’s a habit, and the best creativity is a result of good work habits.